 Citizen University, date TBD

-The Northwest Conference on Teaching for Social Justice, Portland, Oregon, October 29, 2016
+The Northwest Conference on Teaching for Social Justice, in October in either Seattle and Portland

 Seattle Race Conference, date TBD

 The White Privilege Conference, usually in April in rotating locations